audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem1.md

 2. Let’s make sure you write the orders properly!

     John wants a pizza with pepperonis, sausage, ham, and pineapple.
-For some reason, the arcade requires you to list out the toppings from shortest to longest length.
+For some reason, the arcade requires you to print out the toppings from shortest to longest length.

     The format for typing an order is: `Name - Topping, Topping, Topping`